jncraton/operating-systems-cpsc4420/lectures/14-thread-switching.md

 - A single-threaded CPU can run only one thread at a time
 - A multi-threaded CPU still supports a finite number of concurrent threads
-- We need mechanism for moving execution from one thread to another
+- We need a mechanism for moving execution from one thread to another

 ---